HanLabUNLV/LINEexpression/README.md

 # LINEexpression

 scripts used to generate the results for the manuscript:
-"Transcriptome analysis reveals negative correlation between transcripts of mitochondrial genes and L1HS, and positive correlation between KRAB-ZFPs and older LINE elements in normal somatic tissue"
+"Transcriptome analyses of tumor-adjacent somatic tissues reveal genes co-expressed with LINE elements"

 Results files can be found at: